-In the complex drug distribution system, there are six significant stakeholders: pharmaceutical manufacturer, plan sponsor, pharmacy benefit manager, pharmacy, wholesaler, and end patient.
+There are six significant stakeholders in the complex drug distribution system: pharmaceutical manufacturer, plan sponsor, pharmacy, PBM, wholesaler, and patient.

-Plan sponsors and patients, two of the more vulnerable stakeholders, would be best served by increased rebate transparency rather than rebate elimination.
-Rebate transparency would encourage better balance in the drug distribution system.
+This begs the question: would plan sponsors and patients, two of the more vulnerable stakeholders, be best served by increased rebate transparency rather than rebate elimination?

 What is a rebate?

 Drug rebates are the return of a portion of the drug purchase price to the buyer.
 The pharmaceutical manufacturer returns a part of the sales price to the pharmacy benefit manager (PBM), who, in turn, gives some of the money back to the plan sponsor.

 Average rebates are around 20%, but exact contract terms are heavily guarded trade secrets.
 The effect of rebates on drug costs and insurance premiums is dependent on multiple factors such as formulary decisions or pass-through rebate structure.
 However, a recent study showed that, on average, a $1 increase in rebates led to a $1.17 increase in drug list price.
 This correlation could drive up costs for plan sponsors and patients.

 Rebates are typically given to brand-name single-source drugs.
 Because these medications lack generic or biosimilar competition, rebates add incentive for PBMs to include these high-cost medications in their formulary.

 How are patients and plan sponsors affected by drug rebates?

 Plan formularies are built on tiers that require patient cost-sharing through coinsurance or a copay.
 For example, a three-tier formulary may include:

 Tier One: Low-cost generic drugs covered with a $5 copay.